michelou/dotty-examples/README.md

 Oracle annonces in his <a href="https://www.oracle.com/technetwork/java/java-se-support-roadmap.html">Java SE Support Roadmap</a> he will stop public updates of Java SE 8 for commercial use after January 2019.
 Launched in March 2014 <a href="https://wiki.shibboleth.net/confluence/pages/viewpage.action?pageId=44729840">Java SE 8</a> is classified an <a href="https://www.oracle.com/technetwork/java/java-se-support-roadmap.html">LTS release</a> in the new time-based system and <a href="https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html">Java SE 11</a>, released in September 2018, is the current <a href="https://www.oracle.com/technetwork/java/java-se-support-roadmap.html" rel="external">LTS release</a>.
 </p>
 <p style="margin:0 0 1em 20px;">
-<a href="https://wiki.shibboleth.net/confluence/pages/viewpage.action?pageId=70352982">Java SE 17</a> is in early access (<a href="http://jdk.java.net/17/">build 22</a> released in May 2021); it will be the next LTS release after Java 11.
+<a href="https://wiki.shibboleth.net/confluence/pages/viewpage.action?pageId=70352982">Java SE 17</a> is in early access (<a href="http://jdk.java.net/17/">build 29</a> released in July 2021); it will be the next LTS release after Java 11.
 </p>

 <span name="footnote_02">[2]</b> ***Using Bazel on Windows*** [↩](#anchor_02)